-Think of it this way: Your response is important to the individual who left the review, yet, it’s intended for the eyes of potential clients who will be reading it for weeks or months to come.
+Think of it this way: Your response is important to the individual who left the review, yet, it’s intended for the eyes of potential clients who will be reading it for weeks or months.
 So, don’t let your emotions cloud your judgment.
 For the best results, try to reply with three or four sentences.

 Furthermore, clients want to interact with people who act like humans, not a bot.
 Thus, try to be as authentic as possible in your replies.
 Avoid using marketing jargon and keep the conversation real and honest.
 Your reviewer will appreciate it and be more likely to create a rapport with you.

 Pro Tip: sign off your reply with your name or initials for a more personal touch.

 5. Don’t Reuse the Same Responses